Ireland-bound Eaton is latest to end US corporate citizenship

 Eaton Chief Executive Sandy Cutler told Reuters in an interview that synergies, not tax reduction, were the primary motivation for the deal.
 Still, it is clearly structured to ensure the joint company will be Irish.

-Also headed overseas is Praxair Inc, which is purchasing Swiss company Tyco Flow and expects its tax rate to fall to between 24 and 26 percent from 30 percent as a re sult, according to its presentations to Wall Street analysts.
+Also headed overseas is Pentair Inc, which is purchasing Swiss company Tyco Flow and expects its tax rate to fall to between 24 and 26 percent from 30 percent as a result, according to its presentations to Wall Street analysts.

 The spinoff of Sara Lee Corp’s international coffee and tea business into a Netherlands-incorporated company will likely help the company’s rate too.
 Dutch companies pay a tax rate of 20 percent.
 Last year Sara Lee paid an effective tax rate of 31 percent.
 A Dutch spokesman for Sara Lee could not be reached for comment on what the tax rate could be.

-Both Praxair and Sara Lee have cited strategic benefits beyond a lowered tax rate.
+Both Pentair and Sara Lee have cited strategic benefits beyond a lowered tax rate.

 Until recently U.S. companies were taking a different tack, actively lobbying for a tax holiday that would allow them to bring back to the United States at a lower tax rate some of the many billions of dollars they have parked overseas.